Data management plan

 How do I write a DMP?

-• Read all of the questions first!
+- First read all of the questions!
 Answer the questions where applicable and at least the main categories – if a certain question is not applicable in your case, justify why not.

-• Include background information such as the name of the applicant and the project, the project number, the funding programme and the version of the DMP.
-Demonstrate your data management and version control skills, for example, when considering the name of the DMP file.
+- Include background information such as the name of the applicant and the project, the project number, the funding programme and the version of the DMP.
+Demonstrate your data management and version control skills, for example, when naming the data management plan.

-• Use the DMP as a risk evaluation document – it shows that you can recognise, anticipate and handle the risks related to your data management workflow.
+- Use the data management plan as a risk assessment document.
+Show that you can recognise, anticipate and handle the risks related to your data management workflow.

-• The DMP should be drawn from your own research project – do not copy from somewhere else and write only sentences you understand.
+- The data management plan should be drawn from the perspective of your own research project –do not copy/paste examples from somewhere else.

 Why should you manage your research data and write a data management plan (DMP)?

-• It is good research practice and helps you to save time and money!
+- It is good scientific practice and it helps you save time and money!

-• DMP supports making your data FAIR: Findable, Accessible, Interoperable and Re-usable.
-This will increase data reuse as well as visibility of your project.
+- The plan supports making your data FAIR: Findable, Accessible, Interoperable and Reusable.
+This will increase data reuse as well as the visibility of your project.

 1. General description of data